jmaBranquinho/blueprism-hackathon/README.md

 # Results:
-Go the first place :)
+Got the 1st place :)

 # BP Hackathon
 This repository is my solution to the BP hackathon challenge.
 Bellow I explain how I interpreted the challenge, the tools and methodologies I use and why I use it, how I tackled the problem and I leave a few references I used.